mlgranger540/milestone-4/README.md

 ### Database

 The database structure used in this project is fairly simple, featuring three tables - orders, products and users.
 These are based off the default Django models.
 The tables are linked together using foreign and primary keys, for instance an order will contain user and product information by referring to the relevant ID in the users and products tables.
-The database structure and relationship can be seen in the ERD below.
+The database structure and relationship can be seen in the Entity-Relationship Diagram (ERD) below.

 <img width="70%" src="./readme-images/erd/erd.png" alt="Database ERD">